kpiesk/brainwaves-download/README.md

-# brainwaves-download
+# "Brainwaves - Managing Conditional Events"
-## Computer Science degree final year dissertation project <br/> "Brainwaves - Managing Conditional Events"
+## Computer Science degree final year dissertation project

 The main aim of this project is to alleviate the lives of busy people by developing a mobile application that will allow the users to create different conditional events (or tasks) and receive notifications when the specific conditions are met.